© Crown copyright 2020

-The international guidelines recommended by Public Health England (PHE) provide protection for the population as a whole; however uncertainties in the science suggest some additional level of precaution is warranted, particularly for sources such as mobile phones where simple measures can be taken to reduce exposure.
+The international guidelines recommended by the UK Health Security Agency (UKHSA) provide protection for the population as a whole; however, uncertainties in the science suggest some additional level of precaution is warranted, particularly for sources such as mobile phones where simple measures can be taken to reduce exposure.

 - excessive use of mobile phones by children should be discouraged